 Call today to schedule your campus visit and get a glimpse of the K-State experience.
 We hope to welcome you soon as the newest member of our Wildcat family!

-Minor: Women's studies
+Minor: American ethnic studies

 Hometown: Kansas City, Kansas

 College activities: Black Student Union, Multicultural Ambassador, United Black Voices Gospel Choir and Delta Sigma Theta Sorority Inc.

 My K-State experience

 When I visited K-State in high school, I felt like I was already a part of the Wildcat family.
 We were treated with so much hospitality and all my questions, comments and concerns were honestly answered.

 The defining moment

 I knew K-State was right for me when I was introduced to all the resources it has to offer, including the Career Center, Writing Center, free tutoring, counseling, financial aid services and so much more.

 The K-State difference

 At K-State, the students, faculty, staff and friends create an atmosphere that makes you feel like you are welcomed and at home.
 When I first visited K-State I felt as if they felt happy and lucky to have me instead of just the other way around.